Cycling Around Doune

-Most of the Local Walks on this web-site are also suitable for cycling.
+Most of the Local Walks on this web-site are also suitable for cycling, depending on your ability.

 If you want to go further a-field, why not drop in at Roots Cycles in Queen Street, just off Main Street in Doune.
 They have a comprehensive knowledge of the area and can offer suggestions for all skill levels.
 They also stock maps which may help you to plan your route.

 They offer sales, bicycle repairs and will even attempt to fix buggy and wheelchair tyres.

 The other great place for maps – walking or cycling – is Harvey Mapmakers on Doune Main Street.
 They have a great selection of maps for exploring the great outdoors (made in Doune).

 Day Trip from Callander to Doune and Dunblane

 Distance 45km, 28 miles.
 This is a circular loop through the breathtaking scenery and history of the Teith Valley.
 Although intended to start and finish at Callander, because it is a loop it is equally easy to start at Doune, cycling to Callander and/or Dunblane.

 A map and description in pdf format can be downloaded here.

 A GPX file can be uploaded and used directly in SatNav and GPS units – download here